ceff-tech/ffc_api_client/README.md

 [![Code Testing Status](https://travis-ci.org/ceff-tech/ffc_api_client.svg?branch=master)](https://travis-ci.org/ceff-tech/ffc_api_client)

+## Full Documentation
+There are many examples below, including instructions on how to set up and use the core parts of the package.
+However, full documentation of the package is included only in the [online documentation](.ffcAPIClient/docs/index.html) or in the [PDF manual](./manuals/ffcAPIClient_latest.pdf).

 ## Setup
 1. If you don't already have `devtools` installed, run `install.packages('devtools')` in your R console, or install the package any way you prefer.